Easy attention: A simple attention mechanism for temporal predictions with transformers: Introduction

-Predictive models of dynamical systems leveraging the concept of time delay~\cite{Karthik} have been applied for temporal-dynamics prediction.
-Various of tools have been applied successfully in multiple scientific fields including proper-orthogonal decomposition (POD)~\cite{POD_org}, which is widely used in fluid dynamics and turbulence analysis.
-In the reduced-order models (ROMs) of the Navier-Stokes equations based on POD and Galerkin projection, deterministic spatial functions is governed by the corresponding time coefficients~\cite{SPOD}.
+Dynamical-system models leveraging the concept of time delays~\cite{Takens1980,mezic2004,arbabi2017,Karthik} have been applied for temporal-dynamics prediction.
+These models also leverage decomposition to obtain a reduced-order representation of the system.
+For instance, proper-orthogonal decomposition~\cite{POD_org} provides a set of deterministic spatial functions with corresponding time coefficients.
+The decomposition can also be performed in the spectral domain~\cite{SPOD}.
 Another widely used method in different scientific fields is the dynamic-mode decomposition (DMD)~\cite{schmid_2010,HDMD_15M1054924} which captures intricate temporal patterns and can reveal underlying modes of motion.
-Based on the concept of Koopman operator~\cite{koopman1931hamiltonian, koopman1932dynamical,koopman_karthik}, the Koopman-based frameworks are used for prediction of temporal dynamics and have achieved promising results on high-dimensional chaotic systems~\cite{koopman_steven,khodkar2019koopmanbased,bevanda2021koopman,eivazi_2021108816}.
+DMD represents a numerical approach to the approximation of the Koopman operator~\cite{mezic2004,mezic2005spectral, koopman1932dynamical,koopman_Karthik}.
+Koopman-based frameworks have achieved promising results in the prediction of temporal dynamics of high-dimensional chaotic systems~\cite{DMD_org,koopman_steven,khodkar2019koopmanbased,bevanda2021koopman,eivazi_2021108816}.
 In the context of time-series analysis, the well-known family of auto-regressive and moving-average (ARMA) models is used for forecasting dynamical systems~\cite{box2015time_series_analysis}.
 These methods focus on stochastic problems and they yield interpretable models~\cite{Karthik}.
-Deep neural networks (DNNs), as a branch of machine-learning (ML) approaches, have demonstrated remarkable success in temporal-dynamics prediction, offering advantages of flexibility and adaptability.
+Deep neural networks (DNNs), as a branch of machine-learning (ML) approaches, have demonstrated remarkable success in temporal-dynamics prediction, offering advantages of flexibility and adaptability~\cite{Varela_2024}.
 The family of recurrent neural networks (RNNs)~\cite{goodfellow2016deep} has been the dominant method for temporal-dynamics prediction for many years, enabling the model to capture temporal dependencies in the time series.
-Among RNNs, the long short-term memory (LSTM) networks~\cite{lstm_org}, overcomes the limitations of the vanishing gradient and tackles some of the difficulties of modelling long-term dependencies.
-Thus, the LSTM is an effective ML model for temporal predictions of complex dynamical systems~\cite{fukami_lstm_2020, srinivasan2019predictions, eivazi_2021108816}.
+Among RNNs, the long short-term memory (LSTM) networks~\cite{lstm_org} overcome the training problems related to vanishing gradients and this enables modelling long-term dependencies.
+Herefore, LSTM networks are effective ML models for temporal predictions of complex dynamical systems~\cite{fukami_lstm_2020, srinivasan2019predictions, eivazi_2021108816}.
 Besides RNNs, the temporal convolutional networks (TCNs)~\cite{tcn_org}, which employ one-dimensional convolutions for multi-variable time-series prediction~\cite{bai2018empirical_tcn,tcn_app_windspeed}, have shown promising performance on temporal-dynamics prediction~\cite{non_instruct_pod_transformer}.